hildebra/mg-tk/helpers/documentation/install.md

 This is a beta release of MG-TK.
 Some parts of the pipeline will currently not run, because we have not started yet linking in the various databases being used.
 Known DBs missing:
 - LSU/SSU DBs ((needed for miTag approaches, flag -profileRibosome )
-- GTDB, for MAG classification (needed in gene catalog step)
 - all functional annotation databases (needed in gene catalog step or flag -profileFunct )
 </details>